SapitoSucio/froggo-guides/docs/script_commands.md

 The region the broadcast is heard in (target), source of the broadcast and the color the message will come up as is determined by the flags.

-The flag values are coded as constants in 'src/map/script_constants.hpp' to make them easier to use.
+The flag values are coded as constants in `src/map/script_constants.hpp` to make them easier to use.

 **Target flags:**

 - **bc_all**: Broadcast message is sent server-wide (default).
 - **bc_map**: Message is sent to everyone in the same map as the source of the broadcast (see below).
 - **bc_area**: Message is sent to players in the vicinity of the source.
-- **bc_self**: Message is sent only to current player , if the source flag is bc_pc it also can be used to send the Message to the character id if it's provided.
+- **bc_self**: Message is sent only to current player , if the source flag is bc_pc it also can be used to send the Message to the character id if It's provided.

 You cannot use more than one target flag.

 **Source flags:**
-- **bc_pc**: Broadcast source is the attached player or the character id if it's provided (default).
+- **bc_pc**: Broadcast source is the attached player or the character id if It's provided (default).
 - **bc_npc**: Broadcast source is the NPC, not the player attached to the script (useful when a player is not attached or the message should be sent to those nearby the NPC).